MobinaFani/Dental-Caries-Detection/README.md

 🗂 Notes
 	•	Make sure you have access to your dataset on Google Drive.
-	•	Requires: TensorFlow, Keras, matplotlib, and Colab environment.
+	•	Requires: TensorFlow, Keras, matplotlib, and Google Colab environment.

 📎 License

-This project is released for educational and academic use only.
+This project is released for educational and academic use only